+The YR5 is a small, but perfectly-formed \’Jap classic\’.
 Torakusu Yamaha founded Nippon Gakki in 1897.
-The firm went on to become one of the world's biggest makers of musical instruments.
-It branched into motorbikes in 1955.
-The Yamaha logo - a tuning fork - has appeared on the tanks of many millions of bikes since.
-Sweet music to salesmen's ears!
-One such model was the Yamaha YR5.
+The firm went on to become one of the world\’s biggest makers of musical instruments.
+In \’55, it branched out into motorbikes.
+Some might say they made sweeter music than Yamaha\’s previous products!
+The company logo – a tuning fork – has appeared on the tanks of millions of bikes since.
+Certainly sweet music to a salesperson\’s ears!
+One of the best-sellers was the YR5.

-Japanese motorcycle manufacturers would introduce a degree of engineering precision hitherto unseen.
-Indeed, Torakusu Yamaha had himself trained as a clock-maker - prior to starting up Nippon Gakki.
-The first Yamaha bikes were built with machinery which had previously been used to forge aircraft propellers.
-That is the kind of product you want to get right!
+The \’big four\’ Japanese bike manufacturers introduced precision-engineering hitherto unseen in the industry.
+Indeed, Torakusu Yamaha had trained to be a clock-maker, prior to starting up Nippon Gakki.
+The first Yamahas were built with machinery previously used to forge aircraft propellers.
+Now, that is the kind of component that needs to be got right!

 The YR5 was a supreme example of early Japanese bike building.
 It reached a top speed of 95mph – from only 350cc.
 Engine layout was reed-valve 2-stroke.
 In tandem with that, the YR5 weighed just 330lb wet.
 Acceleration was fierce – right up to 7,000rpm.
 Traditionally, there has been a trade-off between \’stroker\’ speed and reliability.
 The former tended to come at the expense of the latter.
 Yamaha\’s 2-strokes, though, gained a reputation for robustness – relatively so, at any rate.
 The YR5\’s handling and braking were equally solid.
 Design-wise, neat and tidy styling set off pristine paintwork.
 As you would expect, then – with a competitive price-tag attached – the Yamaha YR5 sold by the shedload!